 What other medicines I should avoid when taking dapsone?

-You should avoid probenecid (a treatment for gout) and the antibiotics trimethoprim, rifamycins, saquinavir (a treatment for HIV infection) and typhoid vaccine.
+You should avoid probenecid (a treatment for gout), the antibiotics trimethoprim and rifampicin, saquinavir (a treatment for HIV infection) and typhoid vaccine.

 Where can I find out more about dapsone?